dw61/electronvolt/README.md

-# Modern
+# MeVpc2

-A physical quantity calculator with units, using jupyter notebook.
+A physical quantity calculator with units.

 ## Demo